m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/object-methods#this-is-not-bound)

 When a function is called without an object, the value of `this` is:
-- `undefined` when in strinct mode
+- `undefined` when in the strict mode
-- global object when not in strinct mode
+- global object when not in the strict mode

 ##### Writing to a Non-Writible Property